-The settlement of Lodge Bay with a population of 65 in 2016 and connected by road, is situated on the south side of the St. Charles River, about 2.8 miles SW of Salt Brook Point.

-19 The north side of St. Charles Channel is comprised of Battle Islands, a number of islands, islets and rocks which lie in a general east-west direction and also form part of the southern limit of St. Lewis Sound.

-20 Great Caribou Island, 82 m (270 ft) in elevation and the largest of the Battle Islands group, is deeply indented on its SE side by Cartwright Bight (Cartridge Bight).
-White Point (Whale Point) ( $52^{\circ}14'N$ , $55^{\circ}36'W$ ), the SE point of Great Caribou Island and also the south entrance point of False Harbour, is 25 m (82 ft) in elevation, with shoal patches extending SE from it.

-21 False Harbour, affording little protection from the east, is entered between White Point (Whale Point) and Loran Point, the east extremity of the peninsula 0.4 mile north.
+- The settlement of Lodge Bay with a population of 65 in 2016 and connected by road, is situated on the south side of the St. Charles River, about 2.8 miles SW of Salt Brook Point. - The north side of St. Charles Channel is comprised of Battle Islands, a number of islands, islets and rocks which lie in a general east-west direction and also form part of the southern limit of St. Lewis Sound. - Great Caribou Island, 82 m (270 ft) in elevation and the largest of the Battle Islands group, is deeply indented on its SE side by Cartwright Bight (Cartridge Bight).
+White Point (Whale Point) (52°14'N, 55°36'W), the SE point of Great Caribou Island and also the south entrance point of False Harbour, is 25 m (82 ft) in elevation, with shoal patches extending SE from it. - False Harbour, affording little protection from the east, is entered between White Point (Whale Point) and Loran Point, the east extremity of the peninsula 0.4 mile north.
 An area of foul ground including Smiths Rock, King Rocks (Kings Rock) and Indian Rocks extends NE, east and SE of Loran Point.
-Black Island 9 m (30 ft) in elevation, is the outermost feature of the foul ground.

-22 Cartwright Bight (Cartridge Bight), entered between Gunning Point and an unnamed point 0.9 mile SW, almost divides Great Caribou Island in two.
+Black Island 9 m (30 ft) in elevation, is the outermost feature of the foul ground. - 22 Cartwright Bight (Cartridge Bight), entered between Gunning Point and an unnamed point 0.9 mile SW, almost divides Great Caribou Island in two.
 Two small shallow coves, Foxburrow Cove and Benjy's Cove, separated by Foxburrow Point, indent the north shore of Cartwright Bight (Cartridge Bight).
-The bight is unsuitable as an anchorage due to its exposure to easterly swells and its rocky bottom.
+The bight is unsuitable capital and home to one of the oldest wooden Anglican churches in the province.
+Battle Harbour also contains the last complete set of traditional merchant salt fish premises in Newfoundland and Labrador.
+Fresh water, provisions in limited quantities, electricity (110 V), washrooms and laundry facilities are available at Battle Harbour.
+Accommodations and meals are available for 33 people at The National Historic District of Battle Harbour, which is open for business from early June to early September.
+A craft store and conference centre is also available on the site.